apache/directory-fortress-core/README.txt

 a.
 Go to Symas.com downloads section.

 b.
-Register, pull down Silver or Gold packages for target server.
+Register, pull down Silver or Gold packages to match target platform.

-c. copy installation binaries to FORTRESS_HOME/openldap-fortress-core/ldap/setup folder.
+c. copy installation binaries to FORTRESS_HOME/ldap/setup folder.

-d. enable the correct installation particulars into FORTRESS_HOME/openldap-fortress-core/build.properties.
+d. enable the correct installation particulars into FORTRESS_HOME/build.properties.

 - If using sudo you are required to enter your sudo pw: